lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    and/or missed fragments from the window of fragments.
 Upon receipt of an ACK that informs about any lost fragments, the sender retransmits the lost fragments.
-When an ACK is not received by the fragment sender, the latter sends an all-1 empty fragment, which serves as an ACK request.
+When an ACK is not received by the fragment sender, the latter sends an ACK request using the all-1 empty fragment.
    The maximum number of ACK requests is MAX_ACK_REQUESTS.
 The default value of MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in other documents (e.g. technology- specific profiles).